AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Experiments

 \subsection{Ablation Study}

 We next evaluate design choices of our method.
 To keep ablations tractable, we report results for lightweight setting using $256{\times}256$ image resolution and $65$K Gaussians.
 Unless stated otherwise, all variants share the same data, schedule, and seeds under these settings.

-\textbf{Expression–identity disentanglement.} We study the generator's ability to faithfully represent the consistent identity, while being able to control facial expressions.
-To this end, we experiment with different architecture designs and present results in Table~\ref{table:ablations_eid}.
-The first two experiments evaluate single-branch architectures (see Figure~\ref{fig:overall_pipeline}(a)).
-We study alternative ways to condition the model with shape and expression parameters $\beta,\psi,\theta$.
-While Exp.1 only applies linear blend skinning, Exp.2 adds $\beta,\psi,\theta$ to the network input.
-As can be seen, Exp.1 results in the worst performance with the highest values for FID and AED, indicating that additional shape and expression conditioning is essential for the model to learn appearances and facial articulations.
-Despite improved FID, Exp.2 results in the decreased ID consistency.
-This suggests that adding $\beta,\psi,\theta$ to the network input leads to identity-expression entanglement, \ie the model tends to change the identity with changed expressions.

-Introduction of the deformation branch in Exp.3 results in significant improvement for both image quality (FID) and expression consistency (AED).
-The ID consistency of Exp.3, however, is low suggesting identity-expression entanglement.
-To encourage disentanglement, we use person-specific and expression-independent shape $\beta$ to condition generator $\cal{G}$.
-The resulting model in Exp.4 demonstrates improved ID consistency while still showing excellent performance in terms of facial expressions and image quality.
-We conclude that the introduced identity- and expression-specific networks enable to achieve both the high generation accuracy and fast runtime, since only the lightweight expression-specific networks is executed during animation.

-\textbf{Discriminator Expression Conditioning.} Table~\ref{tab:dd_ablation} evaluates alternative methods to condition the discriminator on expression codes.
-First, we show that a generator trained with a discriminator which is unaware of expressions, tends to produce incorrect expressions.
-In this setting the main priority for the generator is to learn high-fidelity images to trick the discriminator, which results in significantly worse AED (see row~1 in Table~\ref{tab:dd_ablation}).
+Table~\ref{tab:gaia_design_ablation} reports full-scale runs with 512x512 rasterization and 262K Gaussians.